SneakyPrompt: Jailbreaking Text-to-image Generative Models: Introduction

 \section{Introduction}

-Text-to-image generative models (or called text-to-image models for short)---e.g., Stable Diffusion~\cite{Rombach_2022_stablediffusion}, DALL$\cdot$E 2~\cite{ramesh2022_dalle2}, and Imagen~\cite{saharia2022_imagen}---have recently become popular due to the invention and deployment of diffusion models~\cite{diffusion-1,diffusion-2} and large-scale language models~\cite{CLIP,llm-gpt,llm-t5}.
-Such text-to-image models---which generate a synthetic image based on a given text description---have broad applications such as graphic design and virtual environment creation.
-For example, Microsoft plans to embed DALL$\cdot$E 2~\cite{ramesh2022_dalle2} into an application (app) named Designer~\cite{msdesigner} and an image creator tool as part of Microsoft Edge; in addition, Stable Diffusion has been used by more than 10 million people daily up to February 2023.
-One practical yet challenging issue facing text-to-image models is that they may generate \textit{sensitive} Not-Safe-for-Work (NSFW) content~\cite{NSFW_image, sf_text_match} such as those related to violence and child-inappropriate images.
-Therefore, existing text-to-image models all adopt a so-called \textit{safety filter} to block the generation of such NSFW content.
-While bypasses of safety filters are inevitable given the complex nature of learning models, a thorough study of the robustness of such safety filters---especially those used in practice---is still unknown to the research community.
+Text-to-image generative models (or called \emph{text-to-image models} for short)---e.g., Stable Diffusion~\cite{Rombach_2022_stablediffusion}, DALL$\cdot$E~\cite{ramesh2022_dalle2}, and Imagen~\cite{saharia2022_imagen}---are popular due to the invention and deployment of diffusion models~\cite{diffusion-1,diffusion-2} and large-scale language models~\cite{CLIP,llm-gpt,llm-t5}.
+Such text-to-image models---which generate a synthetic image based on a given text prompt---have broad applications such as graphic design and virtual environment creation.
+For example, Microsoft has embedded DALL$\cdot$E~\cite{ramesh2022_dalle2} into an application named Designer~\cite{msdesigner} and an image creator tool as part of Microsoft Edge; in addition, Stable Diffusion has been used by more than 10 million people daily up to February 2023.
+Yet, one practical ethical concern facing text-to-image models is that they may generate \textit{sensitive} Not-Safe-for-Work (NSFW) images~\cite{NSFW_image, sf_text_match} such as those related to violence and child-inappropriate.
+Therefore, existing text-to-image models all adopt so-called \textit{safety filters} as guardrails to block the generation of such NSFW images.
+However, the robustness of such safety filters---especially those used in practice---to adversarial manipulations of prompts is still unknown.

-One intuitive solution for bypassing safety filters is to treat them as a closed-box and launch a text-based adversarial attack like what researchers have done in TextBugger~\cite{TextBugger}, Textfooler~\cite{TextFooler}, and BAE~\cite{BAE}.
-For example, TextBugger generates utility-preserving adversarial texts against text classification systems.
-However, a text-based attack focuses on only the bypass but not the quality of generated images, because they are not designed to bypass safety filters of text-to-image models.
-In other words, when a text found by existing work bypasses the safety filter, the NSFW semantics in the generated image may have been lost as well.
-Moreover, the number of queries of existing attacks could also be large, increasing the cost of probing existing text-to-image models, which are often charged based on the number of queries.

-Recently, Rando et al.~\cite{rando2022_red}---which is the closest to our work---reverse engineer Stable Diffusion's safety filter with 17 sensitive concepts.
-Then, they propose a manual strategy to bypass the safety filter with extra contents unrelated to the sensitive concepts to surround a target prompt.
-However, their approach is manual and specific to Stable Diffusion, which cannot be generalized to safety filters adopted by different text-to-image models.
-For example, none of their prompts can bypass the safety filter of DALL$\cdot$ E 2.
-Moreover, even the successful bypass percentage of Stable Diffusion's safety filter is as low as 23.51\% according to our evaluation.